 That situation has not changed since and is as significant as the NTC rebels taking Tripoli, a city less firmly under Gaddafi's control that either he or the West liked to think.
-The violence meted out to black sub Saharan Africans who are collectively seen as 'pro-Gaddafi' could well exacerbate previously existing ethnic tensions.
+The violence meted out to black Sub-Saharan Africans,who are collectively seen as 'pro-Gaddafi', could well exacerbate existing ethnic tensions.

 Gaddafi seems to be written off as a joke now that his regime has crumbled.
-Yet the dictator is not an idiot and a cunning tactician who retains a number of cards up his sleeve.
-Destroying Tripoli's water supply in the desert regions south of the urban areas is one such guerrilla tactic this "leader of the Bedouins" could perform.
+Yet the dictator is no idiot.
+He's a cunning tactician who retains a number of cards up his sleeve.
+Destroying Tripoli's water supply in the desert regions south of the urban areas is one such guerrilla tactic this "leader of the Bedouins" could yet perform.

 Sunday, 28 August 2011